HariSekhon/TamperMonkey/README.md

 <https://raw.githubusercontent.com/HariSekhon/TamperMonkey/refs/heads/main/jira_description_autofill.js>

-#### Option 3 - Add Headers to Download the URL and Updates
+#### Option 3 - UserScript downloadURL

-Copy the UserScript section from the script file so that it downloads the script from this GitHub repo:
+Copy the UserScript section from the script file which includes `downloadURL` and `updateURL` the so that it downloads the script from this GitHub repo:

 ```javascript
 // ==UserScript==